Reading Time: 5 minutes

 Life changes fast.

-So begins author Joan Didion’s memoir “The Year of Magical Thinking” in which she shares what life and grieving was like after her husband, fellow writer John Gregory Dunne, died suddenly and unexpectedly of a heart attack.
+So begins author Joan Didion’s memoir “The Year of Magical Thinking,” in which she shares what life and grieving were like after her husband, fellow writer John Gregory Dunne, died suddenly and unexpectedly of a heart attack.

 Married for 40 years, Gregory’s death forced Didion to experience the grieving process in a way she never imagined, “Grief turns out to be a place none of us know until we reach it.
 We anticipate (we know) that someone close to us could die, but we do not look beyond the few days or weeks that immediately follow such an imagined death.”